Black Friday planning [Updated for 2022]

 What is Black Friday?

 Black Friday is the day after American Thanksgiving is Black Friday, and is normally the last Friday in November.
 Traditionally, it signified the point in the year at which businesses moved from being in debt (being ‘in the red’) to turning a profit (being ‘in the black’).
-While that doesn’t apply to many businesses these days – especially businesses that diversify their inventory with DropShipping, rather than buying stock – the name stuck, and retailers continued to use the occasion to boost sales ahead of Christmas.
+While that doesn’t apply to most businesses these days – especially businesses that diversify their inventory with DropShipping, rather than buying stock – the name stuck, and retailers continued to use the occasion as an artificial holiday to boost sales ahead of Christmas.

-Cyber Monday is an artificial event, having been created by retailers in 2005 to encourage customers to shop online.
-Hype that was built soon translated into increased sales, and retailers have begun to use the whole long weekend to make as many sales as possible.
+The term Cyber Monday was coined in 2005 to encourage customers to shop online, and quickly caught on.
+Hype soon translated into increased sales, and retailers have begun to use the whole long weekend to make as many sales as possible, and kick off the Christmas shopping period.

 Why are Black Friday sales important?